nmize1/Archipelago/worlds/simpsonshitnrun/docs/setup_en.md

 - Finally, extract SHARRandomizer.zip where ever you'd like.

 # Connecting and Playing
+- Download the Config file by going to the Archipelago Room link and clicking "Download Patch File"

+- Extract the "SHAR.ini" file from the downloaded .zip and place it in "Documents\My Games\Lucas' Simpsons Hit & Run Mod Launcher\Saved Games\APSHARRandomizer" If that folder doesn't exist, create it.

 - Run SHARRandomizer.exe in the extracted SHARRandomizer folder.
 In the command prompt that opens, input your connection info.
 You *can* use this window as a client, but its currently missing several features of the standard client and will be filled with several dev messages so I **highly** suggest using the standard text client also.
 This is required if you want to hint because the game client doesn't currently support input after connection.